larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 Primary responsibility of moderation of working group participation channels resides with working group management.
-Working group participants should first report problems to chairs, and absent a timely, satisfactory response, to the moderation team (tbd@ietf.org).
+Working group participants should first report problems to chairs, and absent a timely, satisfactory response, to the moderation team.
 In cases where working group management does not respond to complaints, the moderation team may act.
 Their first action will be to attempt to contact the chairs.
 They may act further if there is no